Management & Employee Development

 Please note that each course is not offered every semester.
-For a list of courses currently being offered please click here.
-We would be happy to conduct an assessment and then customize a training program to fit your specific needs. to complete a survey on the type of training you are interested in.
+View courses currently being offered.
+We would be happy to conduct an assessment and then customize a training program to fit your specific need Complete the Corporate Education Employer Survey for the type of training you are interested in.

 Strong leaders in today’s fast-paced business world realize that employees who are adept at managing conflict are crucial to success.
 In this module, you will understand the elements of conflict, identify causes of conflict, learn tips for handling conflict, and enhance conflict management skills.